-Remember back in August when I asked for some help in choosing a color to paint our house?
-Well, you guys gave some awesome feedback that really helped us make our decision.
+Back in August I asked for some help in choosing a color to paint our house and you guys gave some awesome feedback that really helped us make our decision.

 Specifically, it was mentioned that deeper shades of yellow fade on south facing walls, which I hadn’t really thought about.
 That kind of had me leaning towards the lighter color (and gave me ammunition when my daughter complained that it was too light).

 Then it seemed that most people really felt a color between the two samples I had would be best.
 So I went looking for a yellow that would meet this criteria.